 A golf course, a race course, private clubs and a "Grand" Hotel - the city is an ode to the past

-Nuwara Eliya, 48 km from Tea Trails, was first conceived as a health resort – a ‘hill station’ in British colonial jargon – about 1825.
+Nuwara Eliya, 48 km from Tea Trails, was first conceived as a health resort – a ‘hill station’ in British jargon – about 1825.
 After Nuwara Eliya was ‘discovered’ by a British hunting party in 1819, Sir Samuel Baker, the well-known explorer, fell under its spell in 1846 and planning to make it his home, imported to Nuwara Eliya all the appointments of an English country town, including a bailiff, Hereford and Durham cows, and even a blacksmith and a forge.

-Nuwara Eliya is where old-world English colonial influence meets an evolving city striving to define a new identity, with old symbols of British Heritage standing strong.
+Nuwara Eliya is where old-world English architecture meets an evolving city striving to define a new identity, with old symbols of British Heritage standing strong.
 One of these is the “Hill Club” – a castle-like private resort that was once a bastion of leisure and lifestyle or the elite.
 Visitors are welcome for a brief tour and a spot of tea on the lawn.